tldr-pages/tldr/pages/linux/size.md

 `size {{-d|--radix=10}} {{path/to/file}}`

-- To display the size of sections in a given object or executable file in he[x]adecimal:
+- Display the size of sections in a given object or executable file in he[x]adecimal:

 `size {{-x|--radix=16}} {{path/to/file}}`